 Think before you watch, peeps.
 Trust me, I’m not just talking down to you.
 I’ve now seen what this industry is really like.

 I hope that this opens eyes, minds, and hearts.

 Why This Matters

 Prostitution, porn, and sex trafficking are all different versions of the same violence, and they are all interlaced tightly together.

-According to the UN, roughly 4.5 million people across the globe are trapped or forced into commercial sexual exploitation, according to the International Labor Organization.
+An estimated 4.8 million people across the globe are trapped or forced into commercial sexual exploitation, according to the International Labor Organization.
 The problem affects females the most, as 2/3 of victims are women.
 Out of all those human trafficking cases, sex trafficking accounts for 58% of those.
 The crime generates $32 billion annually, which is on the same level as the profits made by the illegal trade of arms and drugs across the world.